 Back in 1971, Mary Ellen and Thomas Power, our parents, opened a little cheese shop in Warwick Center, Newport News.
 Our grandparents were worried that the business didn't have a chance.
 "There isn't enough interest or demand for cheese and wine here, " our grandfather said.
 "Maybe in Europe, but not in the United States and certainly not in Tidewater, Virginia."
 But Dad had a vision and Mom agreed to sign on.
 She knew that at least we'd have good food to eat no matter the outcome.

-We were lucky that Tidewater had an educated population with an interest in culture and appreciation for cheese, wine, and good food.
-We are grateful for the College of William and Mary (students, facutly and staff), Colonial Williamsburg's employees and visitors, Tidewater's many military families, and our many loyal local and regional customers for helping our family's vision become a reality.
+We were lucky that Tidewater had an educated population with an interest and appreciation for cheese, wine, and good food.
+We are most grateful for the College of William and Mary (students, facutly and staff), Colonial Williamsburg's employees and visitors, Tidewater's many military families, and our many loyal local and regional customers for helping our family's vision become a reality.

-Our first favorite and most loyal customer was Mrs. Mary Humelsine, wife of Colonial Williamsburg's President Mr. Carlisle Humelsine (CW's President from 1958-1977).
+Our first favorite and most loyal customer is Mrs. Mary Humelsine, the wife of Colonial Williamsburg's President Mr. Carlisle Humelsine (CW's President from 1958-1977).
 After two years of operating the Newport News shop, Mom and Dad were invited to sign their first lease in Colonial Williamsburg's Merchants Square.
-This happened because Mrs. Humelsine told her husband, "I am getting weary of driving all the way to Newport News for good cheese, it's high time that the Powers open a shop here in Williamsburg."
+This happened because Mrs. Humelsine told her husband, "I am getting weary driving all the way to Newport News for good cheese, it's high time that the Powers open a shop here in Williamsburg."

-For many years our family wanted to expand The Cheese Shop, but we agreed we wanted to stay in Colonial Williamsburg's Merchants Square.
+For many years our family wanted to expand The Cheese Shop, but we all agreed we wanted to stay in Colonial Williamsburg's Merchants Square.
 In 2001 a 9,000 square foot location became available on Duke of Gloucester Street and we were ready for this new opportunity.
 After 2 years of extensive renovations we moved The Cheese Shop to a 1930's-era building in the heart of Merchants Square on Duke of Gloucester Street.
 Our new venture incorporates a unique combination of three businesses : The Cheese Shop, our downstairs Wine Cellar, and Fat Canary restaurant.

 Cathy Power Pattisall